Week Plan is about getting the right things done.

 Plan of the Week

+This section is now called High Impact Tasks in the product.
 This is the core of Week Plan (hence the name of the product).
 Weekly, you will look at your backlog, and commit to doing some of the top tasks in it.

 What is on your calendar is more likely to be done so we suggest scheduling some of the tasks from the Plan of the Week into your week.